 About the SDRC

-There are over 500 members of the SDRC that engage in and support high-quality, collaborative dementia research.
-They work to bring the results of research into practice and to improve the quality of life for people with dementia and those who care for them.
+At the SDRC, we take part in and support high-quality, collaborative dementia research.
+The researchers in our network bring the results of research into practice and to improve the quality of life for people with dementia and those who care for them.